execution-flows/fy/documentation_site/docs/tutorial/flow/flow.md

 ## "Hello World" Example

-The `Execution Flow (fy)` tool enables developers to achieve a high level of code reusability by generating object-oriented Python code using a unique syntax that simplifies its construction.
+The ___fy___ tool enables developers to achieve a high level of code reusability by generating object-oriented Python code using a unique syntax that simplifies its construction.
 Below is a step-by-step guide to creating a simple "Hello World" Python program using the ___fy___ declarative language syntax.